 With its tempting beachfront and aquamarine water, Ko Kradan is one of the remotest of the Trang islands and one of the most beautiful.
 The romantic reputation of Ko Kradan was enhanced when it started hosting the annual Trang Underwater Wedding.
 The unique underwater ceremony sees couples from around the world symbolically tying the knot near this spectacular location in the Andaman Sea.

 Seven Seas Resort

 Ko Lao Liang

 The craggy twin islands that make up Ko Lao Liang are a great base for rock climbing, snorkelling and kayaking.
-Part of the Mu Ko Phetra National Park, there are no hotels and guest-houses here, but visitors can stay overnight in tents at Laoliang Island Resort which is run in conjunction with the Department of National Parks.
+Part of the Mu Ko Phetra National Park, there are no hotels and guest-houses here.
+Before the Covid pandemic, visitors were allowed to stay overnight in tents at a small resort which was run in conjunction with the Department of National Parks.
 If you like the idea of visiting but would prefer more comfort, day trips can be arranged from the two nearest inhabited islands of Ko Sukorn and Ko Libong.

 The beaches of Ko Libong are pleasant rather than spectacular and this is probably why the largest of the Trang islands is also one of the least developed.
 Hire a bicycle and enjoy the quiet roads and relax into island life.
 The waters around Ko Libong are home to the reclusive dugong, a large marine mammal that feeds on seagrass found here.
 These rare creatures are a symbol of Trang and you will see them appearing on souvenirs and t-shirts on your travels around the province.
 Ko Libong is also a great location for ornithologists with many migratory bird species stopping off here to feed on the nutrient-rich mudflats found on the island.